cvicens/state-machine-assistant/README.md

 Now you can stop the telegram-bot and deploy it using 09-deploy-... you have to deploy it in order to be reachable fro the camel-k integration which is running 'in' the cluster...

-You can make changes to your code in his-backend, his-frontend, integrations...
+You can make changes to your code in backend, frontend, integrations...

 Then when you're happy just deploy it all with 10-deploy